You Raised the Round. Here’s What You Actually Gave Away.

 You’re not seeking cheerleaders.
 You’re recruiting allies for a high-pressure alliance.
 Investors are not patrons.
 They are partners in survival.

-Beware of "tourist" money—capital from investors who want the startup experience without the startup risk.
+Beware of "tourist" money and capital from investors who want the startup experience without the startup risk.
 These are the first ones to vanish when conditions tighten.
 They’re also the ones who demand the most attention while contributing the least strategic value.

 Founders who optimize for friendliness optimize for fragility.
 The goal is not to feel supported.
 The goal is to build something that can survive scrutiny, turbulence, and attrition.